 All links go directly to official Julian, Nebraska government websites.

-Julian, Nemaha County is served by the Nemaha County Sheriff's Office and several municipal police departments.
-The Auburn Police Department is the primary law enforcement agency within the city of Auburn, handling local policing duties and coordinating with the Sheriff's Office on broader county issues.
-Other towns in the county may have their own small police forces or rely on the Sheriff's Office for law enforcement services.
-These agencies work together to address major crimes and ensure public safety across the county.
+Law enforcement services in Julian, Nemaha County are provided through a combination of the Nemaha County Sheriff's Office and several municipal police departments across the county.
+The Auburn Police Department is the primary law enforcement agency within Auburn, handling local policing duties and coordinating with the Sheriff's Office on broader county matters.
+Other towns throughout the county maintain their own small police forces or rely directly on the Sheriff's Office for law enforcement services.

 Jail & Inmate Records